RoboCupAtHomeJP/AtHome2025/rules/OPL/gpsr_en.md

 Commands are generated using the [Command Generator - Branch: rcj25_for_opl](https://github.com/RoboCupAtHomeJP/CommandGenerator/tree/rcj25_for_opl).
 The `TC` generates arbitrarily the commands in advance to confirm the commands are correct according to the environment.

-If the team chooses *DEM Category*, while maintaining impartiality, the command given will be prepared in advance and based on the [DEM Category Sentence Structure]().
+If the team chooses *DEM Category*, while maintaining impartiality, the command given will be prepared in advance and based on the [DEM Category Sentence Structure](#dem-category-sentence-structure).

-### Skipping Commands (1.5 Rule)
+### Skipping Commands - 1.5 Rule

 The competing team is able to skip to the next command if the robot misunderstood the given command by the *host*.